Hashininirasha/Calic/README.md

-# Calic
+# Calic 🌸
-Various kind of Calculators
+Calic is a scientific calculator using java 💻 now it is in under construction ⚠